bkenndpngineering/Kinetic-Maze-Reborn/README.md

 ```

 ## Setup
 1. See readmes of submodules for their dependencies and installation instructions.
+NiTE2 must be installed, instructions found in the Kinect Skeleton Tracker repo readme.
-2. After downloading this repository, __before__ running the program
+2. After downloading this repository, __before__ running the program.
   - Run the following:
     ```
     git submodules init